AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-05-03-StochasticQuantization.md

 ## Abstract

-These notes collect the essential ideas behind stochastic quantization; viewed from the perspective of numerical computation.
-Serving as a guide to the literature for students and practitioners, particular attention is paid to how the formalism connects to problems in numerical relativity and quantum field theory on curved spacetimes.
+Viewed from a numerical perspective, the notes here collect severl essential ideas behind stochastic quantization.
+The notes are intended as guide to the literature for students and practitioners; with particular emphasis on how the formalism connects to problems in numerical relativity and quantum field theory on curved spacetimes.

 ---